-By , the SCHOOL/DISTRICT will submit an environmental vision statement, action plan, roster, and meeting schedule.

-By , the SCHOOL/DISTRICT will submit the results from the school environment survey.

-By , the SCHOOL/DISTRICT will submit a preliminary proposal for how it will integrate environmental literacy into the curriculum; inform and involve the community; and monitor and evaluate progress.
+By roster, and meeting schedule. , the SCHOOL/DISTRICT will submit an environmental vision statement, action plan, $% \left(1\right) =\left(1\right) \left(1\right)$ Bysurvey. , the SCHOOL/DISTRICT will submit the results from the school environment Byenvironmental literacy into the , the SCHOOL/DISTRICT will submit a preliminary proposal for how it will integrate curriculum; inform and involve the community; and monitor and evaluate progress.

-By , the SCHOOL/DISTRICT will submit a final program description for how it will integrate environmental literacy into the curriculum; inform and involve the community; and monitor and evaluate progress.

-By , the SCHOOL/DISTRICT will implement the approved program.

-By , the SCHOOL/DISTRICT will apply to the Green Ribbons School program.

-In addition, the SCHOOL/DISTRICT will welcome the opportunity to be active participants in sustainable schools opportunities in the future.
-These activities might include participation in sustainable schools meetings or hosting RIDE-sponsored events such as sustainable schools meetings.

-Signature of SCHOOL/DISTRICT authorized representative
+, the SCHOOL/DISTRICT will submit a fin vironmental literacy into the curriculum; inform and involve Ву , the SCHOOL/DISTRICT will implement t the approved program. Ву , the SCHOOL/DISTRICT will apply to the e Green Ribbons School program. opportunities the SCHOOL/DISTRICT will welcome the opportunity to be a s in the future.
+These activities might include participation red events such as sustainable schools meetings.
+Signa ature of SCHOOL/DISTRICT authorized representative Date Print name of SCHOOL/DISTRICT authorized representative Tit tle of SCHOOL/DISTRICT authorized representative SCHOOL/DISTRICT

-Date

-Print name of SCHOOL/DISTRICT authorized representative

-Title of SCHOOL/DISTRICT authorized representative

-SCHOOL/DISTRICT